Hipomenes/cosmopolitics/about.md

     Course information.
 ---

+# About
+{:.no_toc}

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

-## Meetings
+## Course Information

-The workshop will meet on select Wednesays, from 10am to 1pm.
-See the [Calendar](/calendar) for a detailed schedule.
+The workshop will meet on select Wednesays in Humanities Gateway 303, from 10am to 1pm.
+See the [calendar](##calendar) below for a detailed schedule.

-## Locations

-Humanities Gateway 303.

-## Attendance and Participation

 There will be no writing assignments for the workshop.
 Credit is dependent on attendance, reading and **active** participation.

-## Readings

-The readings assigned for each session are roughly equivalent to a short book.
-Sessions will be held every two weeks.
+You can make up for a missed session by preparing a kick-off presentation the next session.
+The readings for every session are roughly equivalent to a short book.